abcxyzi/RadDet/README.md

 ## Configuration File

 Each dataset contains a configuration file called `data.yaml` provided in the standard YOLO-format.
+You can use this configuration file to create custom data modules for your project.

 An example configuration file is shown below:

 ```yaml
 # Dataset root dir